LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 `[`
 This operator lets us start a loop.

-3. Then, we move the data pointer to cell 0 and decrease the value.
+Then, we move the data pointer to cell 0 and decrease the value.
-Enter `<<` followed by `-`
+3. Enter `<<` followed by `-`.
 `<<-`

-4. Now, wee need to move the pointer to cell 2 where the counter is located.
+Now, wee need to move the pointer to cell 2 where the counter is located.
-Enter `>>` followed by `-`
+5. Enter `>>` followed by `-`.
 `>>-`
 This will move the pointer to cell 2 and decrease the counter.

-5. Finally, we close off the loop by using the closing square bracket.
+Finally, we close off the loop by using the closing square bracket.
-Enter the `]` to close off the loop
+5. Enter the `]` to close off the loop.
 `]`
 This loop will ultimately decrease the counter from `9` to `0`.